nterreri/thesis/report/chapter4.md

-the succession of assignments within the public *reply()* method serve to clarify the process to the (human) reader and enforce proper temporal succession by requiring the next method in the sequence to take in as argument the return value of the previous method (Martin, 2009, pp.302-303).
+the succession of assignments within the public *reply()* method serve to clarify the process to the (human) reader and enforce proper temporal succession by requiring the next method in the sequence to take in as argument the return value of the previous method (instead of having side-effects Martin, 2009, pp.302-303).
 This pattern is repeated elsewhere throughout the project (see *reply(message)* method in code listing E.1 in Appendix E).

 #### BotBuilder